Porsche 911 GT3

 The Porsche 911 GT3 is a high-performance homologation model of the Porsche 911 sports car.
 It is a range of high-performance models, which began with the 1973 911 Carrera RS.
-The GT3 has had a successful racing career in the one-make national and regional Porsche Carrera Cup and GT3 Cup Challenge series, as well as the international Porsche Supercup supporting the FIA F1 World Championship.
+The GT3 has had a successful racing career in the one-make national and regional Porsche Carrera Cup and GT3 Cup Challenge series, as well as the international Porsche Supercup supporting the FIA Formula One World Championship.

 Road cars

 996 GT3

-The "GT3" nameplate was introduced in 1999 as part of the first generation of the Porsche 996 model range (commonly known as 996.1) as a homologation model for the cars entered in the FIA GT3 cup.
+The "GT3" nameplate was introduced in 1999 as part of the first generation of the Porsche 996 model range (commonly known as 996.1) as a homologation model for the cars entered in the GT class, predating the Group GT3 which was introduced in 2005.
 As with Porsche's previous 911 RS models, the 996 GT3 was focused on racing, and so was devoid of items that added unnecessary weight to the car.
 Sound deadening was almost completely removed, as were the rear seats, rear loud speakers, sunroof, and air conditioning, although automatic air conditioning and CD/radio became no-cost optional add-ons.

-The engine of the 996 GT sets it apart from 996 Carrera models, as it shared nothing with the standard so-called "integrated dry sump" (e.g. wet-sump) flat-six engine used in the water-cooled 996 Carrera engine introduced in MY1999.
-The 996 GT engine is naturally aspirated and based on the "Mezger" racing engine used in the 962 and 911 GT1 race cars.
+The engine of the 996 GT3 sets it apart from 996 Carrera models, as it shared nothing with the standard so-called "integrated dry sump" (e.g. wet-sump) flat-six engine used in the water-cooled 996 Carrera engine introduced in MY1999.
+The 996 GT3 engine is naturally aspirated and based on the "Mezger" racing engine used in the 962 and 911 GT1 race cars.
 That engine was known as the "Mezger" engine after its designer, Hans Mezger.
 The engine uses the original air-cooled 911's versatile dry-sump crankcase with an external oil reservoir.
 The 996 GT3 has 360 PS, compared to the 300 PS of the standard 996.
 In GT3 configuration, the so-called "split" crankcase (meaning the parting line of crankcase is on the crankshaft centreline) uses, instead of a fan and finned cylinders, separate water jackets added onto each side of the crankcase to cool banks of three cylinders with water pumped through a radiator.
 Thus, the GT3 engine is very similar to the completely water-cooled 962 racing car's engine, which is based on the same crankcase.
 The 962 differs, however, by using six individual cylinder heads while the "Mezger" uses two cylinder heads, each covering a bank of three cylinders.
 The GT3 engine could thus also be thought of as similar to a 959 engine, but with water-cooled crankcase.
 Up until model year 2004 996 production, the basic casting used for the "Mezger" crankcase of the GT3 was the same as the 996 GT1 LeMans cars, and the same "964.." block part-number is visible on the bottom of the crankcase.
 Beginning with MY2004 however, production was outsourced to Valmet facilities in Spain, France, and Austria, and all subsequent road-legal Mezger engines are part-numbered "996.." (even on later 997 cars).